 Block P - Purdue University Marching Band

-Drill Sequence chart from the late 1950s
+Sequence chart from the late 1950s

 In the 1960s, Patterns of Motion became the de facto method for teaching and designing drill.
 This method was based on a constant-motion system using four-player squads marching 8 steps to every 5 yards, utilizing 22 and a half inch steps, at a 2 step interval.
 If you've ever seen an HBCU (Historically Black College/University) marching band, then you've seen something very closely related to Patterns of Motion.